cugos/cugos.github.com/meetings/_posts/2026-09-16-cugos_monthly.md

 ---
 layout: meeting
 title: September 16th, 2026
-location: Bloedel Hall Room 292, University of Washington
+location: Seattle Public Library, Greenlake Branch
-address: Seattle, WA 98195
+address: Seattle, WA 98115
 time: 6:00pm-7:30pm
 excerpt: September 16th, 2026 CUGOS Monthly Meeting
-lat: 47.65137
+lat: 47.681502
-lng: -122.30795
+lng: -122.326664
 category: meetings
-notes: The building is locked after 5pm.
-Someone will be there 5-10 minutes until 6pm to let us in at the entrance near the bike shelter at the northwest corner of the building.
-If you see nobody around and can't access, ping the CUGOS Slack to be let in.
+notes: 1 km walk from Roosevelt Station and also accessible from 65 and 45 bus routes.
 We will adjourn to a nearby pub for a happy hour after the meeting!
 ---

 **[Michael Vaux](https://www.linkedin.com/in/michael-vaux-a17696103/)** will discuss his recent work identifying salmon from drones in Alaska 🐟